 - The package should be not more than 10 pages in total

 A selection committee including the President, a past winner of the award, and a student representative from the Board will review the nominations and recommend awardees for approval by the Board.
-It is possible that no award will be made in any given year if no candidates stand out as suitable for the award.
+It is possible that no award will be made in any given year if no nominations are judged to be suitable for the award.